 - Sukanya Samriddhi Account (SSA)

 It must be noted that NRIs are not allowed to invest in these Schemes.
-It’s so because these Schemes are only available for individuals residing in India, e.g. resident Indians.
+These Schemes are only available for individuals residing in India, i.e. resident Indians.

 Which Is The Best Post Office Scheme?